NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 </figure>

 Next let's plot histograms of the CHM differences, between 2021-2018 as well as between 2021-2019 and 2019-2018.
 Here we can see some of the artifacts related to the lidar sensor used (Riegl Q780 or Optech Gemini).
 If you didn't know about the differences between the sensors, it would look like the canopy was growing and shrinking from year to year.

+Before running this chunk of code, you'll need to create a polygon of a region of interest.
+For this example, I selected a region in the center of the map, shown below.
+To create the polygon, just select the rectangle in the upper right corner of the map window (if you hover over it it should say "Draw a rectangle".

 ```javascript
 var SRER_CHM2019 = ee.ImageCollection('projects/neon/DP3-30024-001_DEM')